 5. Content Reinforces Your Traditional Marketing Message

 Excellent content adds a deeper dimension to your traditional marketing messages by providing evidence of your value.
 It’s easy to tell your buyers that you are the “leading expert” in your space, it’s another thing to prove that expertise by creating content that makes your potential “buyers” feel as though you took the time to create each piece just for them!

 Please feel free to share your thoughts below or an example of how you’ve used content marketing effectively.
-Also, feel free to click the button below to download our free "Content Marketing 101" ebook.
+Also, feel free to click here to download our free “Content Marketing 101” ebook.